lazzatal/fin-py-data-practice/README.md

-1. use Python **AND** jupyter notebook t oread the prices.csv file.
+1. use Python **AND** jupyter notebook to read the prices.csv file.

 2. convert csv to dataframe